-Caroline Collinge studied theatre design at Wimbledon College of Art and scenography for dance at Trinity Laban Conservatoire of Music and Dance.
-She has designed for dance, opera, audio-visual performance and award winning films that have been shown internationally at festivals such as Cannes and Sundance.
-Caroline has also trained in writing.
-As a member of the Royal Court Theatre young writers' programme, under the tutoridge of playwrights David Eldridge (The Scandalous Lady W) and Simon Stephens (Curious Incident of the Dog in the Night Time), her writing was selected from competition for performance in the Jerwood Space at the Royal Court.
-She then gained further experience in writing and research through selection for a media training course at the BBC within their news department.
+Caroline Collinge studied theatre design: costume design at Wimbledon School of Art and scenography for dance at Trinity Laban Conservatoire of Music and Dance.
+She has designed for dance, opera, audio-visual performance and award winning films screened internationally at festivals including Cannes and Sundance.
+Caroline has also trained in writing at the BBC and Royal Court Theatre in london.
+As a member of the Royal Court's Young Writers' Programme she was tutored by playwrights David Eldridge and Simon Stephens with her play selected for performance.
+At the BBC she received media training in news journalism and communication across online platforms.

-Edmond Salter studied architecture at the Bartlett School of Architecture (UCL), the Mackintosh School of Architecture (Glasgow School of Art) and the barcelona School of Architecture (Spain) where he was tutored by the Spanish architect Enric Miralles.
-In addition to working with Caroline, Edmond continues to work in professional practice and is a RIBA chartered architect. he has practical skills and experience in project management of built projects.
-He has undertaken research into new technologies for designing and making within architecture at the university of Cambridge that have involved collaborations with engineers and members of the public culminating in his academic thesis that focused on the application of 3D printing within architecture.
-He continues to explore new ways in which designers can make and craft work using digital technologies such as laser cutting and 3d printing.
+Edmond Salter studied architecture at the Bartlett School of Architecture (UCL), the Mackintosh School of Architecture (Glasgow School of Art) and the Barcelona School of Architecture (Spain) where he was tutored by Catalan architect Enric Miralles.
+Edmond has extensive experience of working in professional practice.
+As a RIBA chartered architect he has practical skills and experience in project management of built projects across London.
+He has researched new technologies for designing and making architecture at the University of Cambridge, focused on the application of 3d printing for architecture.
+He is currently an Associate Lecturer on the BA Hon(s) Interior Design course at Northumbria University.
+Edmond continues to explore digital fabrication using laser cutting and 3d printing.